 Where to Stay in Rome with Kids

 The location is fantastic, right around the corner from the Sistine Chapel and less than 10 minutes walking to the Vatican.
-The owner was amazing.
-He arranged transportation from the airport and answered any questions we had prior to arrival.
-After getting us settled in our room he gave us an overview of the city and highlighted the main attractions and restaurant recommendations on a map.
+The owner arranged transportation from the airport and answered any questions we had prior to arrival.
+After getting us settled in our room the care taker gave us an overview of the city and highlighted the main attractions and restaurant recommendations on a map.
 He also explained that the fully stocked kitchen was available to us 24/7.
 Although our room was snug for a family of five, the hospitality, cleanliness, location, and abundance of food more than made up for it and we would highly recommend it to visitors.